 By the mid-1990's the graduate program in philosophy had evolved to the point that we no longer accepted students interested in pursing only the M.A. degree.
 Henceforth, all our graduate students were enrolled in the Ph.D. program, and the M.A. became just a step along the professional path leading to the Ph.D.
 Around the same time, we also made a decision to limit the number of students admitted to our Ph.D. program to those for whom we could provide financial support, whether in the form of Fellowships or Teaching Assistantships.

 In 2002 the Department of Philosophy had a total of 18 tenured or tenure-track faculty.
 Because of recent retirements and departures that number has now declined to 16, plus two Instructors.

 Ours is an exceptionally diverse faculty, with an unusually wide variety of research specialties and teaching interests.
 This reflects our long-standing, collective commitment to being a genuinely pluralistic department and to exposing our undergraduate and graduate students to a broad range of philosophical traditions, approaches, and areas of concentration.

 The teaching load of a full time, tenured or tenure-track faculty member of our department is 2 courses per semester, and most of our faculty members divide their efforts evenly between teaching and research, with varying additional individual commitments to service and administrative responsibilities.

 All of the current members of our faculty are fully engaged in ongoing and productive research programs.
 Several of our more senior faculty members enjoy international reputations in their respective fields and our younger faculty includes many exceptionally talented and promising scholars.
-At present, our faculty consists of nine Full Professors, three Associate Professors, four Assistant Professors, and two non-tenure track full-time Lecturers.
-We also have 25 Graduate Teaching Assistants and several part-time Instructors.
+At present, our faculty consists of eight Full Professors, five Associate Professors, two Assistant Professors, and 26 Graduate Teaching Assistants.